Ways to Give

 - Give by phone.
 Please call Amy at 620-278-4219 to give your credit card information over the phone.

-Many employers have matching gift programs that will match any charitable contribution made by their employees and, in some cases, their retirees.
+Many employers have matching gift programs that will match any charitable contribution made by their employees, and in some cases, their retirees.
 These programs can increase the size of your gift to Sterling College.
-For more information, please see matching gifts.

 Gifts made to Sterling College are tax deductible under Section 170 (b) of the Internal Revenue Code and qualify for the maximum tax benefits available for charitable giving under federal income, estate and gift tax laws.

 Your gift of appreciated marketable stocks or mutual fund shares can provide significant support for Sterling College.
 It also may offer you important tax benefits.

 Rather than selling your appreciated securities and donating the proceeds, consider transferring them to Sterling College.
 This is likely to increase the value of your gift because you will not incur sales expenses and your transfer will not generate a taxable capital gain.

 If your securities have decreased in value since you acquired them, it may be to your advantage to sell them, report the capital loss deduction and donate the proceeds.